Adele Bertei: Directing and film

 Striking a punk-waif look and attitude, Bertei was heavily involved in the underground film scene of the time, collaborating and appearing in films by the Irish filmmaker Vivienne Dick, Scott & Beth B., and in the feminist sci-fi film Born in Flames, directed by Lizzie Borden.

-In the 1990s, Bertei directed several period pieces for the Showtime series Women: Stories of Passion and a soft-core comedy feature for Playboy, Secrets of a Chambermaid, which she directed in super-16 mm with an ensemble cast (featuring Mary Woronov of Warhol/Chelsea Girls fame) and a minuscule budget in seven days.
-She refers to Playboy as her film school period where she was paid to learn the craft.
-Dick Rosetti, president of production at Playboy Entertainment Group at the time, called the film the best feature Playboy had ever produced.
-Bertei directed a 35 mm teaser for her original screenplay The Ballad of Johnny Jane, and on the strength of the teaser and script, a then relatively unknown Angelina Jolie signed a letter of intent to play the lead in the film.
-Amanda Plummer appeared in the trailer and Bertei also had the support of cinematographer Bill Pope and costumer Arianne Phillips who committed to doing the film once the financing came through.
-However, no company would take a chance on a feature film about gay women with an all-female cast in 1996.
-She continues to direct behind-the-scenes programs and viral videos in the advertising world.
+In the 1990s, Bertei directed several period pieces for the Showtime series Women: Stories of Passion, and a soft-core comedy feature for Playboy, Secrets of a Chambermaid, which she directed in super-16 mm with an ensemble cast (featuring Mary Woronov of Warhol/Chelsea Girls fame) and a minuscule budget in seven days.
+Bertei directed a 35 mm teaser for her original screenplay The Ballad of Johnny Jane.

 Writing

-Bertei has been awarded writing fellowships at the Virginia Center for the Creative Arts, as well as the Albert and Elaine Borchard Foundation fellowship for the Tomales Bay Workshops, specifically to work with Dorothy Allison in 2010.
-In 2012 she ran a successful Kickstarter campaign to buy time toward her own writing work.
+Bertei has been awarded a writing fellowship at the Albert and Elaine Borchard Foundation fellowship for the Tomales Bay Workshops, specifically to work with Dorothy Allison in 2010.

-Currently Bertei works as a ghostwriter and director in Los Angeles where she resides.
-She is also the U.S. contributing editor-at-large for the Caribbean arts and culture magazine 6 Carlos.
+Bertei has worked as a U.S. contributing editor-at-large for the Caribbean arts and culture magazine 6 Carlos.
 Bertei launched a website in 2011 and based on writing featured there, has been approached to pen her memoirs.
 She also blogs for the Huffington Post.

-Bertei has written three books as well.
+Bertei has written four books.
 Published in 2013, Bertei’s first book is “Peter and the Wolves” about her friendship with musician Peter Laughner and their journey through the 1970’s underground punk scene.
 The book was rereleased in 2021.
-Bertei’s second book, Why Labelle Matters, is about the cultural and musical progress achieved by Patti Labelle and the Bluebelles in the 1960’s.
-The newest book by Bertei is a memoir titled “Twist: An American Girl.”
-The release date is set for spring of 2023 with publisher ZE Books.
+Bertei’s second book, Why Labelle Matters, is about the cultural and musical progress achieved by Patti LaBelle and the Blue Belles in the 1960’s.
+Her memoir titled “Twist: Tales of a Queer Girlhood.” was published in March 2023 by ZE Books.
+In February 2025, her book examining Sinead O'Connor's album Universal Mother was published by Bloomsbury in the 33 1/3 RPM series.

+Her next book No New York:A Memoir of No Wave and the Women Who Shaped the Scene will be released by Beacon Press in early 2026.